-- 1. Enter the BIOS Configuration Utility.
-See Entering the BIOS Configuration Utility. - 2.
-In the Main Menu screen, use the arrows to select the Controller Options. - 3.
-In the Controller Options field, use the up or down arrow keys to scroll to the desired controller option.
+1. Enter the BIOS Configuration Utility.
+See Entering the BIOS Configuration Utility.

-a.
-Pause if Degraded
+- 2. In the Main Menu screen, use the arrows to select the Controller Options. - 3.
+In the Controller Options field, use the up or down arrow keys to scroll to the desired controller option. - a.
+Pause if Degraded b.
+Pause if Failed

-When ON, the BIOS stops booting when a degraded virtual disk is found.
+When \mathbf{ON} , the BIOS stops booting when a degraded virtual disk is found.